GregoryPauwelsGP/ReCAP_handson/README.md

 ### Review the Changes
 Once the action is added:
-•	Check your manifest.json — it now includes metadata for your new button and its binding to the CAP action.
 •	The Fiori app automatically adds a toolbar button in your Books table UI.
 •	When pressed, it calls your custom CAP action (Books.createBook) defined earlier in admin-service.cds and admin-service.js.
 ________________________________________